enonic/old-xp-doc/doc/getstarted/start-blogging.rst

 * Open the Launcher panel (top right)
 * Select the "Content Studio" tool
-* Once it has loaded, you will find the superhero site and all it's content there
+* Once it has loaded, you will find the superhero site and all its content there

 .. image:: images/content-manager.jpg